Anal Fissure - Topic Overview

 anal fissures heal with home treatment after a few days or weeks.
 These are called short-term (acute) anal

 fissures.
 If you have an anal fissure that hasn't healed after 8 to 12 weeks, it is

 considered a long-term (chronic) fissure.
 A chronic fissure may need medical treatment.

 Anal fissures are a common problem.
 They affect people of all ages,

 especially young and otherwise healthy people.

 Anal fissures are

-caused by injury (trauma) to the anal canal.
-Injury can happen if:
+caused by injury or trauma to the anal canal.
+Injury can happen when:

-- You pass a large stool that stretches the
+- You pass a large stool.

 - You are constipated and try to pass a hard